 This card carries a $95 annual fee and rewards you with 9x Hyatt points per dollar spent at Hyatt hotels and resorts.
 You’ll typically need a slightly higher credit score to get approved for the World of Hyatt card, likely in the 700+ range.
 Read our World Of Hyatt credit card review here.

 Marriott offers a couple of different credit cards through Chase, including the popular Marriott Bonvoy Boundless credit card.
 This card carries a $95 annual fee but there is a limited-time offer of 100,000 bonus Marriott points after you spend $5,000 with your Chase Marriott Bonvoy Boundless card in the first three months from account opening.

 This card is somewhat more difficult to get approved for, with an average approval score above 700, but some reports show folks with just 650 credit scores also being approved.
 Here’s our review of the Marriott Bonvoy Boundless credit card.

 The Marriott Bonvoy Bold card is a no-annual-fee option for those folks still wanting to earn Marriott points with a Chase credit card.
 Thus, this card is slightly easier to get approved for, and reports online indicate the average credit score for approval is in the 680 range.

-With the Marriott Bonvoy Bold card, you can earn 30,000 Marriott Bonvoy points after you spend $1,000 on purchases in the first three months of account opening.
+With the Marriott Bonvoy Bold card, for a limited time you can earn 50,000 bonus points after you spend $2,000 on purchases in the first 3 months.
 You can also plan to keep this card open long-term, helping to grow your credit score.
 Read our Marriott Bonvoy Bold credit card review here.

 The United Explorer card is a great option for folks looking to earn United miles to redeem for award flights on United or one of its partner airlines like Lufthansa or Turkish Airlines.
 This card comes with a $95 annual fee, but the first year is waived.